 Our Commitment to Planetary Health…

 Our current geological era is characterized by drastic human impact on the earth’s ecosystems and is known as the Anthropocene.
-The concept of Planetary Health acknowledges connections between environmental health and human wellbeing, connections at the core of some Indigenous cosmovisions and ecological worldviews.
+The concept of Planetary Health acknowledges connections between environmental health and human wellbeing, connections at the core of many Indigenous cosmovisions and ecological worldviews.
 These ideas guide our work and reciprocal relationships with partners, youth, communities and the natural world.
 We aim to act consciously and acknowledge that we are open to learning and to making improvements.